Switching banks doesn’t have to be a nightmare. Here’s how to change banks the easy way (and we’ve included a downloadable checklist)

-With Wells Fargo changing their policies to be less consumer-oriented this week, I’ve received several questions about the logistics switching banks.
+With some banks changing their policies to be less consumer-oriented, I’ve received several questions about the logistics of switching banks.
 In previous decades, closing your account at one bank and opening an account at another was a simple process.
-All that was required was to walk into one branch, ask to close your account, provide some proof of your identity, take your cash or cashier’s check to a different location, and open a new account with your deposit.
+All that was required was to walk into one branch and ask to close your account.
+Then take your cash or cashier’s check to a different location and open a new account with your deposit.

-With automated banking, direct deposits, and pre-authorized electronic withdrawals and online bill payments, taking your business from one bank to another can be a hassle.
-There is a financial risk involved; if you neglect to change your banking information with a vendor, your payment could bounce, and you could be subject to late fees, insufficient fund fees, and perhaps even cancellation of your services.
+There is a financial risk involved too.
+If you neglect to change your banking information with a creditor, your payment could bounce.
+This, in turn, could result in late fees, insufficient fund fees, and perhaps even cancellation of your services.

 If you’ve taken a modern approach to banking, with automated and electronic payments, you’ll need to start planning in advance.
 Here are the priorities, if you’ve already chosen your new bank.
-To compare banks, read through the reviews available here on Consumerism Commentary, but also consider your local community banks and credit unions.
+To compare banks, read through the reviews available here on Consumerism Commentary.

 Download the Consumerism Commentary Bank Switch Kit to help you organize the information you’ll need.
 The link is at the bottom of this article.

-Before you can change the account information stored with companies that bill you, you’ll need to have your new bank’s routing (ABA) number and your new account number.
+Before you can change the account information stored with creditors, you’ll need to have your new bank’s routing (ABA) number and your new account number.
 For a short period of time, both your old bank account and your new bank account will be active.
 This ensures that all your payments go through and all your deposits are received during the transition period.
-Determine which types of accounts you need at your new bank, and have the minimum required to open the accounts ready to deposit.
+Determine which types of accounts you need at your new bank.
+You’ll also need the minimum required to open the accounts ready to deposit.

 If you had debit cards, ATM cards, check cards, deposit slips, or paper checks with your old account, don’t forget to order the same when you open your new account.